Aliases for CD177 Gene

 GeneCards Summary for CD177 Gene

 CD177 (CD177 Molecule) is a Protein Coding gene.
-Diseases associated with CD177 include polycythemia and thrombocytosis.
-Among its related pathways are Hemostasis and Cell surface interactions at the vascular wall.
-An important paralog of this gene is TEX101.
+Diseases associated with CD177 include polycythemia and essential thrombocythemia.
+Among its related pathways are Platelet activation, signaling and aggregation and Formation of Fibrin Clot (Clotting Cascade).
+An important paralog of this gene is LYPD4.